ibiyemisi64/SENSE/flutter/alds/README.md

 Follow these [directions](https://docs.flutter.dev/get-started/install) for configure your environment for Flutter development based on your OS and application needs.

-For Android development, make note of the following things:
+- For Android development, make note of the following things:
   - Set up the Android Emulator for Flutter using these [instructions](https://docs.flutter.dev/get-started/install/windows/mobile#set-up-the-android-emulator)
+- You must run VSCode in Administrator mode to build on Windows.

+If you run into issues during setup, see [troubleshooting tips](#setup-troubleshooting) below.

+## Functionality

+The main page is implemented in `selectpage.dart`.
+Currently, this only contains a dropdown, "Validate" button, and a template sidebar (this sidebar has no functionality currently).
+The dropdown is used to select saved locations.
+"Validate" button initiates the validation procedure for the location.

+## Components to Improve On

+- SelectPage
+  - Interactive map
+  - Saved Locations page to view and modify saved locations
+- Sign-In Page
+- Settings Page
+  - Interface to configure user privacy settings

+## Setup Troubleshooting

 ### Android Setup Troubleshooting